redeclipse/oldsvnre/readme.txt

 = Red Eclipse =

-* A Free and Open Source First Person Shooter
+* A Free, Casual Arena Shooter; released as Open Source
 * Available for Windows, GNU/Linux and BSD
 * Parkour, impulse boosts, dashing, and other tricks
 * Favourite gamemodes with an array of mutators and variables